 Joshua became a Sports Certified Clinical Specialist (SCS) in 2016.
 He holds certifications as a Manual Trigger Point Therapist (CMTPT), Strength and Conditioning Specialist (CSCS), and Level 1 USA Weightlifting.
 His professional interests include examination and treatment of sports medicine and orthopedic injuries, as well as integrating strength and conditioning into the rehabilitation process.
 In his free time, Joshua enjoys playing golf and basketball, reading, and spending time with family and friends.

-Morgan graduated from the Mayo Clinic School of Health Sciences in 2018 with a doctorate in physical therapy.
+Morgan graduated from NDSU in 2014 with a Bachelor’s degree in University Studies with a health science emphasis.
+She went on to graduate from the Mayo Clinic School of Health Sciences in 2018 with a doctorate in physical therapy.
 She then entered the University of North Dakota’s sports physical therapy residency program, where she was employed at the UND Center for Sports Medicine.
 During residency, Morgan provided care for contact and non-contact athletic injuries sustained during NCAA Division I competition.
 She provided sideline coverage for UND athletics events, as well as progressed patients from injury or surgery through return to sport rehabilitation.
 She also completed research regarding groin strains in hockey that was presented at the 2020 Combined Sections Meeting.
-Since graduating from residency, Morgan has worked in outpatient orthopedics.
-In 2019, Morgan became an APTA certified clinical instructor.
-She also holds certifications in dry needling and as a strength and conditioning specialist (CSCS).
+Morgan became a Sports Certified Clinical Specialist (SCS) in 2020.
+Morgan is also an APTA certified clinical instructor and holds certifications in dry needling and as a strength and conditioning specialist (CSCS).
 Her professional special interests include evaluation and treatment of sports medicine and orthopedics patients, as well as educating patients, parents, and coaches.